moby/mobywebsite/docs/index.md

 - Application developers looking for an easy way to run their applications in containers.
 We recommend Docker CE instead.
 - Enterprise IT and development teams looking for a ready-to-use, commercially supported container platform.
 We recommend Docker EE instead.
 - Anyone curious about containers and looking for an easy way to learn.
 We recommend the docker.com website instead.

+## Getting started

+You can get started with Moby by running some of the examples assemblies in the [LinuxKit GitHub repository](https://github.com/linuxkit/linuxkit/tree/master/examples).